 More risotto recipes

-If you’ve tried this chicken and pea risotto recipe, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this chicken and pea risotto recipe, let us know how you got on in the comments below.

 Chicken and Pea Risotto